Vennotius/Krypt2Library/README.md

 # Krypt2Library
 A Polyalphabetic Cipher which uses a passphrase to generate a SHA256 hash from which 8 seeded Random's are generated.
-These, each in its own pass, are used to deterministically shift each character in sequence.
+These, each in its own pass, are used to deterministically calculate the final shift value of each character in sequence.

 ## Example 1: